Evaluation

 • Skipping the Chinese subset because your product is English-only.
 Multilingual gaps often correlate with weaker numeric reasoning even on English text.

 • Benchmarking on FinBen and shipping without private evals.
-Public benchmarks leak into model training; pair FinBen with a held-out internal dataset.
+Public benchmarks leak into model training; pair FinBen with a held-out internal golden dataset.

 • Comparing models across different prompt templates.
-Hold the prompt constant or report results per-template — FinBen score is prompt-sensitive.
+Hold the prompt constant or report results per-template.
+FinBen score is prompt-sensitive.

 • Ignoring forecasting tasks because they look hard.
 Forecasting subtasks expose calibration weaknesses that hurt downstream risk products.